donavon/thwack/README.md

 Any value you specify in `responseParserMap` is merged into the default map.
 That is to say that you can ovwerride the defaults and/or add new values.

 Let's say, for example, you would like to download an image into a blob.
 You could create an instance of Thwack (using `thwack.create()`) and share it throughout your entire application.
-Here we set the `baseUrl` to our API endpoint and a `responseParserMap` that will download images of any type as blobs, but will still allow `json` downloads (as this is the default for a `content-type: application/json`).
+Here we set the `baseURL` to our API endpoint and a `responseParserMap` that will download images of any type as blobs, but will still allow `json` downloads (as this is the default for a `content-type: application/json`).

 ```js
 // api.js